Menu

-Newton's first law is the law of inertia.
-The law of inertia says:
+Newton's first law: the law of inertia

 "Any body maintains a state of rest or uniform rectilinear motion as long as no other forces act on it or the sum of the forces acting on it is zero."

 If a moving object does not receive any extra force, it moves in a straight line with a constant speed.
-If, by the contrary, we exert a lateral force on this same body, it will change direction.
-This is what happens with the Moon.
-The moon constantly experiences a centripetal force in the direction of the earth due to the force of gravity with which the Earth and the Moon are attracted (universal law of gravitation).
+If, on the other hand, we exert a lateral force on this same body, it will change direction.
+In other words, an object will not change its state of motion unless something does.

 Newton's second law is the fundamental law of dynamics: it establishes the relationship between force and acceleration.